saranscript/bookmarkGPT/README.md

 ## Getting Started
 1. Start by exporting your Chrome bookmarks and saving them as a file on your local system.
 2. Rename the file to "out.html" and copy it to the project directory.
 Then, install the required dependencies by running "pip install -r requirements.txt"
+3. run by >python final.py
-3. The "out.html" file has now been enriched with context.
+4. The "out.html" file has now been enriched with context.
 You can now import it back into Chrome.
-4. When searching in the address bar, simply prefix your query with a hash tag (#), and Chrome will intelligently suggest related bookmarks.
+5. When searching in the address bar, simply prefix your query with a hash tag (#), and Chrome will intelligently suggest related bookmarks.